PASTAplus/PEP/peps/pep-24.md

 Although EDI does not guarantee user anonymity, it does not promote user visibility either.
 However, in the case of a data publication or project proposal, a user who serves the role of a reviewer and who must have access to one or more data packages should, and has the right to, expect complete anonymity so that the data package owner (or responsible parties) cannot determine personal information about the user.
 Moreover, EDI acknowledges that it is not sufficient to assume a users identity will be masked by hiding in plain sight among all the other users seeking data in EDI.
 Today, AI can easily filter out the name of any user based on patterns found in data package audit logs.
 ## Proposed Solution

 As an alternative to "name-based" user sign in, we propose using a group assigned API access key to mask the identity of users requiring anonymity.
 A group assigned API access key is a standard EDI IAM API key that is linked to a user-owned group instead of an individual user.
 In this case, the privileges obtained using the group access key are based on the permissions assigned to the group, not the group's owner, limiting what the user of the access key can see.
+Importantly, the group EDI token, like an individual user, is automatically assigned to the "authenticated" group, providing the same authenticated privileges as any signed in user.

 The heavy lifting of this approach is already complete in IAM.
 The use-side of the access key, however, will require modification to any application that will accept the key in lieu of a "name-based" sign in.
-The PASTA "gatekeeper" already accepts the API key in support of programmatic authentication.
+The PASTA "gatekeeper" already accepts the API access key in support of programmatic authentication.
 The Data Portal does not, and will have to incorporate the access key into its authentication flow.
+We envision two option for using API access keys in the Data Portal: 1) directly entered on the login.jsp (as you would LDAP credentials) and 2) as query parameter on the end of any Data Portal URL route (e.g., https://portal.edirepository.org/nis?key=<some_key>).
+We call the use the second option an API access key augmented URL.

 ### Use case: data publication review